CarbonORM/.github/profile/README.md

 ## Removing the risk of SQL injection entirely with [prepared statements](https://owasp.org/www-community/attacks/SQL_Injection)

 Most languages support prepared statements, but the boilerplate code becomes repetitive in large projects.
-C6 is a response to the recognition that the likelihood of a mistake will skyrocket when developers must do mind-numbingly mundane repetitions.
 We eliminate the need for repetition by looping through these data structures and validating against our auto-generated code data definitions.

 ### How do we stop arbitrary SQL execution? (frontend testing is now necessary)